Virginia Forms

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Staunton City including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Staunton City that you need to transfer you would only need to order our forms once for all of your properties in Staunton City.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Staunton City you only need to order once.

 Probate is the legal process of settling a decedent's estate and distributing his property to devisees according to the provisions of a will or to heirs at law.
 A personal representative is the fiduciary confirmed by the court to administer the estate.
 When the decedent dies with a will, this person is called the executor.
 When the decedent dies without a valid will (intestate), this person is called the administrator.